markwinter/go-finproto/soupbintcp/README.md

 # SoupBinTCP

 This package implements Nasdaq's SoupBinTCP 4.1 protocol.
-It provides both a server and a client.

 https://www.nasdaq.com/docs/SoupBinTCP%204.1.pdf

+Currently the client should work, the server implementation is stil work in progress.